-The beauty of this system is the fact that all of the above variations of the original indicator produce figures from 0 to 100.
+The beauty of this system is that all of the above variations of the original indicator produce figures from 0 to 100.
 As a consequence, it is easy to compare and contrast the variation in trend lines.
 The greater the periods over which you calculate the simple moving average, the smoother the line.

-As we touched on above, the simple fast stochastic oscillator will throw up many potentially overbought and oversold positions.
+As we touched on above, the simple, fast stochastic oscillator will throw up many potentially overbought and oversold positions.
 Some of them will inevitably be false signals.
-As you can see in on the charts above, the fast stochastic oscillator can be fairly volatile, often trading above or below the 80 and 20 levels for a short period of time.
+As you can see in the charts above, the fast stochastic oscillator can be fairly volatile, often trading above or below the 80 and 20 levels for a short period of time.
 On the same chart, you can see areas where the %D (SMA figure) is not as volatile and does not always dip below or move above the 80 or 20 levels like the fast stochastic oscillator does.